Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 Predictions & LOO CV
 -----------

-In the following script, we perform model predictions on the entire NDWFS Boötes field to generate the candidate catalogs (i.e., sources with probability predictions greater than 0.5).
+In the following script, we perform model predictions on the entire NDWFS Boötes field to generate the candidate catalogs (i.e., sources with probability predictions greater than or equal to 0.5).

 These candidate catalogs exclude the 866 LAB training objects, which were deliberately removed from the source catalog.
 While the randomly selected objects that comprised the OTHER class remain in the catalog, they were used for training purposes and thus cannot be fairly assessed, as their presence as OTHER training instances skews their probability predictions.
+We thus employ a leave-one-out cross-validation (LOO CV) routine to fairly assess both the LAB and OTHER training set instances.

 .. code-block:: python